femtomc/Jaynes.jl/README.md

 ## Extending _Jaynes_

 _Jaynes_ is equipped with the ability to extend the tracing interface to black-box code.
 This is naturally facilitated by the metaprogramming capabilities of `Cassette`.
 The primary usage of this extension is to define new `logpdf` method definitions for code which may contain sources of randomness which are not annotated with addresses and/or where inspection by the tracing mechanism can be safely abstracted over.
-Note that there is no explicit check that the `logpdf` you write is a valid one.

 The following example shows how this extension mechanism works.